 Our investigator also thought that the due diligence that Options undertook on Caledonian was deficient.
 If Options had carried out its obligations properly, it would have recognised that Caledonian was likely to be providing unsuitable advice to Mrs H, contrary to regulation.

 It should also have seen that there was a significant risk of consumer detriment in accepting instructions from Caledonian - and hence it shouldn't have accepted any business from it.
-So, our investigator recommended that Mrs H's complaint be upheld, and compensation be paid.
-Options didn't respond to the investigator's assessment.
+So, he recommended that Mrs H's complaint be upheld.
+And compensation be paid.
+Options didn't respond to the merits aspects of his opinion either.
 So, the matter has come to me for a decision.